simon-ball/SubSeaPro/README.md

 SSP uses a server-client infrastructure-, and requires installation on both systems.

 ### Client
+Option 1: PIP
-Install using `pip install git+https://github.com/simon-ball/SubSeaPro` Provide correct server_secrets:
+    Install using `pip install git+https://github.com/simon-ball/SubSeaPro`
+    Provide correct server_secrets:
     * Rename `server_secrets.py.example` to `server_secrets.py`
     * Enter the correct host address
     * Enter the correct user name and path to private RSA key
-* Enter correct username and password for access to the job queue
+    * Enter correct username and password for access to the job queue Option 2: Manual
+    Download from Github
+    Modify server secrets as above

+If not installed via PIP, then it is much easier to find and modify the server_secrets file.
+However, Python will not know the location of the library, and any time you use the library, you will have to provide this location information first, for example:
+    import os
+    os.path.append(0, r"C:/example/location/here")

 ## Usage